itstrangvu/trangs/content/notes/using-ai-in-product-design.md

 I conduct all related conversations within these projects for better continuity.
 Throughout this process, I follow one simple rule: "Trust, but verify."

-A great advice from my manager Masha that I have in the project preferences: Do not be agreeable, rather challenge my ideas to get a contrarian view.
+One piece of advice from my manager Masha that I keep in personalized settings: `Don’t default to agreement — challenge my ideas to offer a contrarian view.`
+It’s a reminder to stay critical, not just collaborative.